kruegdr/RadioRally/README.md

 Radio Rally was inspired by the RaDAR concept created by ZS6BNE in South Africa and promoted in the USA by N4KGL.

+Radio Rally challenges operators in the following ways:
+**Mobile and Portable Operations** are important for certain types of contests and during emergencies when primary communications are down.
+Radio operators may need to quickly set up a station in an unfamiliar location.
+**Geography**: Unfamiliar locations require a good sense of geography.
+Radio Rally uses a list of public operating locations in a given operating area for teams to navigate to and from.
+**Time** is also a critical element of communication.
+Radio Rally challenges teams by requiring calculation of their communication window times.
+Manual time calculations, printed tables, and paper logs may be the only way to handle information during an emergency.
+**Accuracy and Clarity**: RadioRally challenges operators' accuracy and clarity in communication.
+The correct response may look or sound similar to other incorrect responses, or the response may be a tongue-twister and a challenge to speak clearly over the air.
+**Teamwork**: Finally, RadioRally encourages teamwork.
+Teams are a great way to pool resources, share information, and make connections between more experienced and less experienced operators.

 Radio Rally © 2026 by KI4RXJ Darrell Krueger is licensed under CC BY-NC-SA 4.0

 # Operation